-The Program provides each student with a Time2Track account to log their clinical hours and document their clinical training activities.
+The Program covers the costs of providing individual students with a Time2Track account to log their clinical hours and document their clinical training activities.
 Practicum Training Contracts and Evaluation forms are completed electronically in Time2Track and approved by the supervisor and faculty coordinator.
-Information and training on the Time2Track system will be provided in in written form in Blackboard and discussed in Practicum Team meetings.
+Information and training on the Time2Track system will be provided in written form and discussed in Practicum Team meetings.